DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Match on GTP extension header is not supported in group 0.

 - When using DV/Verbs flow engine (``dv_flow_en`` = 1/0 respectively),
-  match on SPI field in ESP header for group 0 needs MLNX_OFED 5.6+.
+  match on SPI field in ESP header for group 0 is supported from ConnectX-7.

 - Flex item: